Manners & Etiquette - General

 Vandalism is a growing problem in the Western world whether drug or alcohol induced or as a result of idleness in our affluent society.
 Vandalism includes the destruction of public property by skateboards or the defacing of property with graffiti.

 Communities are now starting to band together to stamp out this scourge in their suburbs.
 One such army of volunteers in Western Australia is promoting 'vandalism prevention awareness' in schools and is actively recruiting members to be the eyes of the community to help discourage this mindless activity.

-Wherever you are you can be a part of this movement called
+How comfortable are you at a funeral?
 Would you embarass yourself and the bereaved?

 Do you know what to wear to a wedding?